compsult/MenuOptions/docs/source/SelectParams.rst

     options: **true or false**

-    This makes the <input> element read-only, i.e., data can only be entered by clicking a select item (note: this prevents the use of autocomplete).
+    This makes the <input> element read-only, i.e., data can only be entered by clicking a multi-column autocomplete item (note: this prevents the use of autocomplete).

 .. _ShowAt: